 4. End a Biz Partnership Without Ending Your BusinessBefore you even begin your partnership, you'll want to have an exit strategy.
 There are ways for small business, and even partners, to survive the end of a partnership in better shape than when they started.

-Partnerships are relatively easy to form, but that doesn't mean they're always easy to maintain and manage.
+5. Do I Need a Lawyer to Form a Partnership?Partnerships are relatively easy to form, but that doesn't mean they're always easy to maintain and manage.
 So while you could form a partnership without an attorney's expertise, why not make sure your partnership is set up to succeed from day one?
-Contact a business organizations attorney today.
+Contact a business organization attorney today.